 Have you heard that Metro Recycling is now picking up your scrap cars?
-Have you ever wondered what happens to your old faithful vehicle after it lands in one of our yards?
+Have you ever wondered what happens to your old faithful car or truck after it lands in one of our yards?
 Then this blog is for you.
-Buckle up as we drive through the process of vehicle recycling!
+Buckle up as we drive through the process of car and truck recycling!

-Approximately 12-15 million vehicles reach the end of their useful lives each year.
-These automobiles have one last stop before being reused!
-Vehicles that are removed from commission are a valuable source for spare parts.
+Approximately 12-15 million cars and trucks reach the end of their useful lives each year.
+These cars and trucks have one last stop before being reused!
+Cars and trucks that are recycled are a valuable source for spare parts.
 These facilities are known salvage yards, scrap yards, auto dismantling yards, and auto recyclers, just to name a few!
-In this blog, we will discuss what vehicle recycling is, what the benefits are, and a brief overview of the process.
+In this blog, we will discuss what car and truck recycling is, what the benefits are, and a brief overview of the process.

 Need a little extra cash after the holidays?
 Have you resolved to lessen your environmental impact in the new year?
 Look no further than a paid recycling center!